parksb/handmade-blog/README.md

    $ git push origin master
    ```

-7. Run `deploy` script if you're ready to host a live server.
+7. Run `deploy` script if you're ready to host the website.
 This script builds local files to `dist` directory and pushes it to `gh-pages` branch that contains only the files in `dist` directory.
-GitHub Pages will host live server at `https://{YOUR_ID}.github.io/` based on `gh-pages` branch automatically.
+GitHub Pages will host your website at `https://{YOUR_ID}.github.io/` based on `gh-pages` branch automatically.

     ```shell script
     $ npm run deploy